nuvic/flask_for_startups/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This flask boilerplate was written to help make it easy to iterate on your startup/indiehacker business.
+This flask boilerplate was written to help make it easy to iterate on your startup/indiehacker business, thereby increasing your chances of success.

 ## Acknowledgements